 Situational Leadership and Decision-Making Matter More Than Style

 Most new manager training acts like there is one right way to lead.
 There is not.
-New manager training must teach managers to adapt their style based on team maturity, task complexity, and stakes involved.
+New manager leadership training must teach managers to adapt their style based on team maturity, task complexity, and the stakes involved.

 A new hire needs direction.
 A senior contributor needs autonomy.
 A struggling performer needs coaching.
 One size does not fit all, and pretending it does is lazy management hiding behind fake fairness.